Nipsuli/datamodels/README.md

 ```
 ## Behind the scene
 This package has been build extensibility and performance in mind.
 Goal is to make registering hooks as easy as possible, and I think decorators are cleanest way to achieve that.
 Those decorators just add the (un)structure function to global registry.
 To keep (un)structuring fast, we construct the `from_dict` and `to_serializeable` based on the type annotations of the class using the registry of (type_str -> function).
 Naturally as other `datamodel`s have these functions defined we can use that info as well.
 To make this more flexible, `dataclass`'s are structured, and unstructured as well, but they are iterated over to both ways (remember `datamodel` is a full drop in replacement for `dataclass`).
-So basically using `datamodel` instead of `dataclass` is equivivalent to:
+So basically using `datamodel` instead of `dataclass` would be something like this:

 ```python